The Concept of Mind: Reception

 Ryle has been characterized as an "ordinary language" philosopher, for which the book's philosophical framework has attracted comment.
 According to G.J.
 Warnock, the book's importance derives not only from the subject matter, but also from the fact that "it was one of the first, and hence has been one of the most widely influential, attacks in the new style upon an old family of problems".
 P.F.
 Strawson considered the book as among "some of the most successful work of the period".
+Ryle himself stated that his purpose in writing the book was to show how the new method could be used to successfully tackle age-old philosophical problems:

+By the latter 1940s it was time, I thought, to exhibit a sustained piece of analytical hatchet-work being directed upon some notorious and large-sized Gordian Knot.
+After a long spell of enlightened methodological talk, what was needed now was an example of the method really working, in breadth and depth and where it was really needed.

+It was therefore, as Ryle put it, "a philosophical book written with a meta-philosophical purpose.

 Stuart Hampshire remarked in a review in Mind that:There is only one property which I can discover to be common to Professor Ryle and Immanuel Kant; in both cases the style is the philosopher - as Kant thought and wrote in dichotomies, Professor Ryle writes in epigrams.
 There are many passages in which the argument simply consists of a succession of epigrams, which do indeed effectively explode on impact, shattering conventional trains of thought, but which, like most epigrams, leave behind among the debris in the reader's mind a trail of timid doubts and qualifications.John Searle, who has often said that no great work of philosophy contains many footnotes and that philosophical quality varies inversely with the number of bibliographical references, considers the absence of footnotes in The Concept of Mind as a sign of its quality.